frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table serves as a master directory of healthcare providers, storing essential identifying information like their name, specialty, and unique National Provider Identifier (NPI).
-It functions as a central reference, linking providers to specific patient encounters and associating them with the larger healthcare organizations they belong to.
-The structure is designed to support core business functions such as managing a provider network, tracking patient care activities, and facilitating referrals.
+This table acts as a master directory of healthcare providers, storing key identifying, professional, and contact information.
+It is a central reference table that links providers to specific patient encounters and also associates them with the larger healthcare organizations they work for.
+The inclusion of a unique National Provider Identifier (NPI) and specialty details suggests its primary business purpose is to support patient care, specialist referrals, and medical billing operations.

 Relationships:
 and is referenced by encounter, referenced by provider_organization.